LONDONERS AT HOME: The Way We Live Now

 ABOUT THE PROJECT

-Milan's two previous projects, 100 Faces of London (2012) and Outsiders in London, Are you one, too?
-(2015) were the first parts of what has evolved into his London Trilogy: this expansive work highlights the rich diversity amongst Londoners, evinces their cultural and ethnic origins, celebrates their achievements, marks the contributions they have made to the capital, and reveres their capacity for survival.
+Milan's two previous projects, (2012) and (2015) were the first parts of what has evolved into his London Trilogy: this expansive work highlights the rich diversity amongst Londoners, evinces their cultural and ethnic origins, celebrates their achievements, marks the contributions they have made to the capital, and reveres their capacity for survival.
 In the final component of the Trilogy, Londoners at Home: The Way We Live Now, Milan has stepped out from the studio and photographed people in their own homes or the places where they live.

 Milan comments: “Of course, this concluding project is by no means unique: many artists have been fascinated, inspired even, by the domestic milieu of Londoners and, of course, every artist will view London and its denizens from a different perspective.
 A number of lives captured at a particular time helps create a record that enables us to see just how the circumstances of most Londoners are changing and evolving, though perhaps for the luckiest or unluckiest few, nothing ever seems to change very much.”